The austrian program for rural development (LE-Program) 2014-20 combines all measures of supporting rural areas.

 mecca produces two thematic maps on recycling in the Danube Region.
 One map shows the amount of waste material in more than 40 significant cities and sites withinin the Danube Region from Germany to the Ukraine.

 The second map shows where recycling companies are settled in the Austrian Danube Region.

 Since 2012, the Carinthian Legislation of Wind Power Sites regulates the exploitation of windpower.
-Three years after its effective date, mecca evaluated it regarding possibilities of legal project implementation, protection rules and different systems of regulation.
+Three years after its effective date, mecca evaluated the possibilities of legal project implementation, protection rules and different systems of regulation.

 A missing transport link over the river March hinders the integrated development of the region Weinviertel – Zahorie despite similar economic and spatial preconditions.
-However, after a negative referendum the planned bridge connecting Angern an der March and Záhorská Ves won’t be built.
-In this project, we develop an alternative concept to enhance cross-border mobility.
+However, after a negative referendum, the planned bridge connecting Angern an der March and Záhorská Ves won’t be built.
+In this project, we developed an alternative concept to enhance cross-border mobility.